rizac/gmgt/README-download.md

 you can access the already generated datasets hosted at GFZ

 > **Disclaimer:**
-> Most datasets are released under a restricted license and provided here solely for research use.
+> Most datasets are released under a restricted license and provided here solely for internal research use.
 > Redistribution in any form is in most cases strictly prohibited.
 > The authors accept no responsibility for any misuse of the data.